Limieon/SparkUI-Front/README.md

 # ✨ SparkUI⚡
 SparkUI is my self-created StableDiffusion WebUI.
 My goal is to create a powerful WebUI that is also visually nice to look at.
-The entire UI is made using [Svelte](https://svelte.dev/) / [SvelteKit](https://kit.svelte.dev/).

 SparkUI is highly inspired by [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui), [InvokeAI](https://github.com/invoke-ai/InvokeAI) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI).